fathimakm/learn_security_with-me/README.md

 *****
-CryptoJacking - when someone's computing resources are illegally hijacked to mine cryptocurrencies.
+__CryptoJacking__ - when someone's computing resources are illegally hijacked to mine cryptocurrencies.

+__Intrusion detection system (IDS)__: An application that monitors system activity and alerts on possible intrusions

 *****